Tuesday, June 20, 2017

 On a side note, the Silver Oak's library seems to have no particular rhyme or reason to it.
 It might be that they should look into employing a scribe or sage to organize things.
 At the very least, however, this spared them some of Panry and that tiefling's antics as the two were dismayed to find that they couldn't find a way to disorganize the area anymore than it already was.

-When we brought our findings to the attention of the Knight Commander, she also revealed that there had once been a dwarven nation in the region but that they had stumbled upon something terrible which overwhelmed them and threatened to spill out onto the service.
+When we brought our findings to the attention of the Knight Commander, she also revealed that there had once been a dwarven nation in the region but that they had stumbled upon something terrible which overwhelmed them and threatened to spill out onto the surface.
 Rather than deal with the issue at the time, which sounds as though it may have been nearly impossible to do so, the surface nations and remnants of the dwarves sought to seal the old tunnels instead.
 Apparently, the old mountain-top monastery was one of the few remaining paths down into these ancient depths where I suspect we will find the source of this corruption.

 We plan to set out and find this older monastery soon and the knights have seen fit to help equip us with magical gear.
 For my part I have acquired a pair of scrolls and a minor Bag of Holding.
 I had also found a dagger of venom which I brought to the attention of Miss Freehand, and a Philter of Love which has me a bit concerned over what the Knights needed with that.
 I put it back on the shelf clearly.
 My history with such mind-warping magics has me find them somewhat distasteful.